AvocadoCoin (AVDO) Self Reported Market Cap Reaches $5.67 Billion

 Buying and Selling AvocadoCoin

-It is usually not presently possible to purchase alternative cryptocurrencies such as AvocadoCoin directly using US dollars.
-Investors seeking to trade AvocadoCoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase AvocadoCoin using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as AvocadoCoin directly using US dollars.
+Investors seeking to trade AvocadoCoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase AvocadoCoin using one of the exchanges listed above.

 Receive News & Updates for AvocadoCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AvocadoCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.